5 Potential Dangers of Plant-Based Meat (and What to Eat Instead)

 You’re even more at risk if you have allergies to any of these ingredients.
 Not to mention that none of the ingredients are certified organic or non-GMO, so you may be burdening your system with toxins.

-What to Eat Instead
+What to eat instead

 Instead of falling for marketing and fear-mongering, continue to prioritize real, whole foods in your diet.
 Here are some healthy options for including meat in your diet.

-Choose to continue including real meat in your diet
+1. Choose to continue including real meat in your diet

 Factory farming is good for no one, so support farmers who treat their animals ethically and raise them with proper nutrition and eco-friendly practices in mind.

-Opt for plant-based protein instead
+2. Opt for real food sources of plant-based protein instead

 While fake meat is marketed as plant-based protein, there’s very little in terms of real plants in those products.
 If you want a true plant-based option, try a homemade lentil burger or a bean burger!

-Consider including only poultry and fish
+3. Consider including only poultry and fish

 Depending on your reasons for wanting to decrease or eliminate meat consumption, you may be fine with consuming poultry and fish while forgoing red meat.